jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 math239: Interesting introduction to combinatorics.

-{% include photo.html img="/my-story/pictures/s17/1.JPG" size="50%" caption="Class photo from spcom223 (public speaking). spcom223 is a good course." %}
+{% include photo.html img="/my-story/pictures/s17/1.JPG" size="50%" caption="The class photo from spcom223 (public speaking).
+I'm glad I took it and it was a pretty fun course to use as the communication elective." %}

 ## Fall 2017